Subramaniam-dot/CloudAIBus/README.md

 4. Multiple deployment options including Google Colab and AWS SageMaker.
 5. Real-time monitoring and logging of resource utilization metrics.

+For a detailed video tutorial, you can watch [this video](https://youtu.be/EmlUbkVrNio).

 ### Directory Structure

 ```